endeavouros-team/EndeavourOS-Development/README.md

 - **Dracut over mkinitcpio**
   EndeavourOS uses [dracut](https://github.com/endeavouros-team/PKGBUILDS/tree/master/eos-dracut) instead of `mkinitcpio` for initramfs generation.
 This is one of the most important differences to be aware of.

+- **Bootloader freedom**
+- EndeavourOS keeps freedom to choosing bootloader.
+You can choose [Systemd-boot](https://wiki.archlinux.org/title/Systemd-boot), [GRUB](https://wiki.archlinux.org/title/GRUB), or even install without bootloader.
+It is your computer and you must choose what you want!

 - **Easy Installation**
   We provide a simple GUI-based installer that sets up a minimal yet functional desktop environment using unmodified Arch Linux packages.
 This gives you a solid foundation, ready to be customized to suit your personal needs.